ewang2002-sandbox/aoc_2018/README.md

 # Advent Of Code 2018
 My solutions to the [2018 Advent of Code](https://adventofcode.com/2018) questions.

+## Warning
+This repository will no longer be updated, and has been archived as a result.
+I have consolidated all of my solutions to [this repository](https://github.com/ewang2002/AdventOfCode).

 ## Language of Choice
 - Rust